smoluck/SMONSTER/README.md

 # SMONSTER
 Hi everyone.

-Today i'm releasing the SMONSTER Kit to public for both Freelance or Studios.
+Today I'm releasing the SMONSTER Kit to public for both Freelance or Studios.
 - This kit is production ready.
 - If you want to contribute to the development you can.
 - Give financial support, i'd appreciated that.

-***I must precise that i will still add things to it in a near future, so please don't consider it as an abandon-ware.
+***I must be precise that I will still add things to it in a near future, so please don't consider it as an abandon-ware.
 I've spent too many times building it to let it go.***

 # DETAILS